yuemori/enu/README.md

 - lazy: false
 - supported: only
-  - EnumeratorComparable
+  - ComparerEnumerable
-  - EnumeratorNumeric
+  - NumericEnumerator
-  - EnumeratorOrdered
+  - OrderedEnumerable

 Returns true if an element is present in a collection.